 - Do not pay any money

-- Take Machine to IT support department/provider for them to rebuild
+- Take the affected machine to your IT support department/provider for them to rebuild.

 - Restore files from a back up that was not connected to the machine at the time of the attack.

-- You could try and find the key to decrypt the files.
-Nomoreransom.org (a project being run between Law enforcement agencies and IT security companies to help victims recover their data without having to pay the criminals.
-There is approximately 30% chance of finding the right key)
+- You could try and find the key to decrypt the files on www.nomoreransom.org (a project being run between law enforcement agencies and IT security companies to help victims recover their data without having to pay the criminals.
+There is approximately 30% chance of finding the right key).

-- Check that the integrity of the back up
+- Check the integrity of the back up.

 - Install antivirus and anti-malware solutions and set these to regularly update and carry out regular scans.
 It is recommend that you do not rely on free versions of these.